fortio/fortio/README.md

 ### GRPC load test

-Uses `-s` to use multiple (h2/grpc) streams per connection (`-c`), request to hit the fortio ping grpc endpoint with a delay in replies of 0.25s and an extra payload for 10 bytes and auto save the json result:
+Uses `-s` to use multiple (h2/gRPC) streams per connection (`-c`), request to hit the fortio ping gRPC endpoint with a delay in replies of 0.25s and an extra payload for 10 bytes and auto save the JSON result:

 ```bash
 $ fortio load -a -grpc -ping -grpc-ping-delay 0.25s -payload "01234567890" -c 2 -s 4 https://fortio-stage.istio.io